 - Church of Chagas

 - Church and Convent of Santa Cruz

-After having explored the beautiful historic centre of Lamego, we suggest that you spend the night at Hotel Vila Galé Collection Douro (affiliate link).
-Located by the south shore of the river, this four star hotel is a great place to stay if you want to visit Douro.
+After having explored the beautiful historic centre of Lamego, I suggest you spend the night at Hotel Vila Galé Collection Douro (affiliate link).
+Located by the south shore of the river, this four-star hotel is a great place to stay when you visit Douro.

 Another possibility in this area is to spend the night at Casa Relógio de Sol (affiliate link).
 Take the opportunity to relax at this beautiful place that is also located close to the south shore of Douro river.

-If you want to learn more about Lamego and its surroundings, read our Itinerary of one day to visit Lamego and the amazing Douro Valley.
+If you want to learn more about Lamego and its surroundings, read my Itinerary of one day to visit Lamego and the amazing Douro Valley.

 Your third day of this Douro travel guide begins with an offer you can’t refuse: drive through the stretch of the N222 road between Peso da Régua and Pinhão, considered as the best in the world.
 Throughout 27 km you can admire, while driving, some of the most beautiful views of Douro Wine Region.

-To make this day even more memorable, we suggest that you visit one of the quintas (wine-producing farm complexes) of this region – after all, it’s because of Port wine production (but not only) that this region is known worldwide.
+To make this day even more memorable, I suggest you visit one of the quintas (wine-producing farm complexes) of this region – after all, it’s because of Port wine production (but not only) that this region is known worldwide.

 One quinta that you can visit is Quinta do Seixo, a Sogrape’s estate and representative of the Port wine brand Sandeman.
 This quinta is located on a hill and offers one of the most privileged views over Douro river.